This post may contain affiliate links. For more information, please see our affiliate policy.

 And to add more flavor and softness to dry, stale bread, they soaked it in au jus (French for “with juice”).
 Today, we add the au jus not because we’re using day-old bread, but because it tastes so delicious.

-This version is made in a crockpot for ease and convenience, but you can also make it in the oven if you prefer (see Recipe Tips for more details).
+This recipe is for crock pot Italian beef sandwiches for ease and convenience, but you can also make it in the oven if you prefer (see Recipe Tips for more details).

 Recipe ingredients